xvik/guice-persist-orient/src/doc/docs/api.md

 Connection provider logic is implemented in [pools](guide/connections.md#pools) (`PoolManager`).
 Pool is registered for each connection type (document, object, graph).

+!!! important
     Connection instance is thread bound, so you may be sure that every time `provider.get()` returns same connection object instance (within transaction).

 ## Transaction templates